grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/04 Token.md

 > #### Integrating with CI
 >
-> If you are integrating k6 into your CI pipeline, we recommend using one of the token methods to authenticate and not exposing your username/password within your CI configuration files or as variables.
+> If you are integrating k6 into your CI pipeline, we recommend using an [organization level API token](#organization-api-token) to authenticate and not exposing your username/password within your CI configuration files or as variables.
+Alternatively you can use an [account level API token](#account-api-token) with a user created specially for the purpose of running CI tests.

 ## Account API token
 An account-level API token provides API access to your account with k6.
 To generate the token, go to **Account settings** and select **API token**.